 Juliana tapped the broom twice, bringing it to life.
 She swung a leg over to straddle it then silently levitated into the sky.

 On the other side of the boulder mound, the husband and wife team were searching a small clearing for her.
 Baloneen pushed apart the branches of a large pricker bush, bawking, while Cagord was looking under the rocks.

 “Dat chicken ‘ere somewhere,” Cagord commented, picking up a large boulder and peeking beneath it.
 He grunted when he realized he’d guessed wrong and chucked the boulder behind him.
 It landed with an earth-quaking thump.
 Cagord scratched his scalp before he bent down and lifted another boulder.
 “Nope.”

 Now, Juliana thought.
 With her dagger at the ready, she steered toward Cagord and shot at him at an amazing speed.
-It would have been a clean shave had Cagord not looked up just as Juliana was about to glaze his cheek.
+It would have been a clean shave had Cagord not looked up just as Juliana was about to graze his cheek.
 Before she knew it, his giant arm swung upward and knocked her out of the sky.
 She went sailing into the same pricker bush Baloneen was searching.
 She landed with a bump and rolled into a seated position, her legs spread wide.
 A small groan escaped her lips as the pain registered.
 Giant pricker bush thorns poked into her at every angle.